minio/minio/docs/bucket-notifications/postgres-minio.md

 ### Step 1: Add PostgreSQL endpoint to Minio

 The default location of Minio server configuration file is ``~/.minio/config.json``.
-Update the PostgreSQL configuration block in ``config.json`` as follows.
+Update the PostgreSQL configuration block in ``config.json`` as follows:

 ```
 "postgresql": {